apache/druid/docs/tutorials/tutorial-rollup.md

 PARTITIONED BY DAY
 ```

 Note that the query uses the `FLOOR` function to give the `__time` a granularity of `MINUTE`.
-The query defines the dimmensions of the rollup by grouping columns 1, 2, and 3, which corresponds to the `timestamp`, `srcIP`, and `dstIP` columns.
+The query defines the dimensions of the rollup by grouping columns 1, 2, and 3, which corresponds to the `timestamp`, `srcIP`, and `dstIP` columns.
 The query defines the metrics of the rollup by aggregating the `bytes` and `packets` columns.

-After the script completes, we will query the data.
+After the ingestion completes, you can query the data.

 ## Query the example data